 Another factor which is playing havoc in the rainfall is the global warming which has introduced increased uncertainty in preparing for planting crops.
-This planting period is very sensitive and critical otherwise the farmers would have to wait for another year where these people do not have alternate means to earn their living.
+This planting period is very sensitive and critical.
 Such crop failures lead to large scale migrations from the villages to cities where people can earn some money to survive.
 This migration causes increased load on city's services and it increases slum areas in the cities.